jmorris0x0/terraform-provider-k8sconnect/README.md

 1. **Accurate plan diffs** - The `managed_state_projection` attribute shows exactly what Kubernetes will change, computed via dry-run.
 No surprises between plan and apply.

+2. **Field validation** - Strict validation during plan catches typos and invalid fields before apply (`replica` vs `replicas`, `imagePullPolice` vs `imagePullPolicy`, etc.).

-2. **SSA-aware field ownership** - The `field_ownership` attribute tracks which controller owns each field.
+3. **SSA-aware field ownership** - The `field_ownership` attribute tracks which controller owns each field.
 See when HPA takes over replicas, when webhooks modify annotations, or when another Terraform state conflicts with yours.

-3. **True drift detection** - Only diffs fields you actually manage.
+4. **True drift detection** - Only diffs fields you actually manage.
 If a controller updates status or another field manager changes something, you'll see it clearly separated:
    - `yaml_body` diffs = Changes you made to your config
    - `managed_state_projection` diffs = External changes that will be corrected
    - `field_ownership` diffs = Ownership changes between controllers